Billify-VOF/billify-prototype/README.md

 - **Continuous innovation**: We're not afraid to try new approaches and pivot quickly when needed.
 - **Fail fast, learn faster**: We view failures as valuable learning opportunities that help us build better solutions.
 - **User-driven development**: We rapidly respond to user feedback, even if it means breaking existing patterns.
+- **Trial and error development**: We build through experimentation and learning from attempts, rather than trying to design everything perfectly upfront—using any available resources (documentation, StackOverflow, AI) to generate working solutions and iterating until we get it right

 This philosophy extends to our coding practices: